What Is Factom?

 Every minute, the Federated Servers create a Directory Block by grouping together the hashes of the Entry Blocks from that timeframe.

 Once 10 Directory Blocks are formed (every 10 minutes), the hashes from those Directory blocks are anchored to the Bitcoin blockchain.
-The Federated Server that performs this action is chosen at random.
+The Authority node that performs this action is chosen at random.

 The network’s design makes auditing records an easy and low-cost process.